rezozero/rzdeployer/README.md

 * A username

 MySQL username and database name will be named after the system user.
-MySQL username could be truncated is too long, but it will be displayed in final notification email.
+MySQL username could be truncated if it's too long, but it will be displayed in final notification email.
 Virtual hosts files and home folder will named after your server name.

 ## How to use it